GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

     "figures/clipping_threshold.svg",
   ),
   caption: [
-    Effect of the clipping threshold on the aggregated maps ],
+    Effect of the clipping threshold on the aggregated maps.
+  ],
 )
 <fig:active_ssl:results:clipping_threshold>